samratbhatnagar/azure-docs-data/docs/data-guide/big-data/real-time-processing.md

 - **Azure Stream Analytics**.
 Azure Stream Analytics can run perpetual queries against an unbounded stream of data.
 These queries consume streams of data from storage or message brokers, filter and aggregate the data based on temporal windows, and write the results to sinks such as storage, databases, or directly to reports in Power BI.
 - **Storm**.
 Apache Storm is an open source framework for stream processing that uses a topology of spouts and bolts to consume, process, and output the results from real-time streaming data sources.
 You can provision Storm in an Azure HDInsight cluster, and implement a topology in Java or C#.
 - **Spark Streaming**.
 Apache Spark is an open source distributed platform for general data processing.
 Spark provides the Spark Streaming API, in which you can write code in any supported Spark language, including Java, Scala, and Python.
 Spark 2.0 introduced the Spark Structured Streaming API, which provides a simpler and more consistent programming model.
-Spark 2.0 is available in an Azure HDInsight cluster.
+Spark 2.0 and later is available in an Azure Databricks cluster.

 For more information, see [Stream processing](../technology-choices/stream-processing.md).